 Remember those teenage years when you could stop at a fast-food drive-through, devour an obscene amount of cheeseburgers, fries, sodas, and milkshakes…yet wake up the next morning and still have abs?

-Or how easy it was to quickly get into shape for your favorite sport?
+Or how easy it was to get into shape for your favorite sport quickly?
 And how your energy levels were akin to a rumbling volcano?
 How could this be?